jasonvanbiezen/fullstack-nanodegree-vm/README.md

 ## Requirements

-1. Bash Terminal
-2. Python 2.7
+1. Python 2.7
+2. PostgreSQL (Not required if using vagrant)
-3. PostgreSQL
+3. Vagrant
+4. VirtuaBox (Or other virtual PC)

 ## Project 2

-Swiss Tournament Database Sceme and Python methods and test driver
+Swiss Tournament Database Sceme and Python methods and test driver.
+Instructions below for launching tests in a vagrant session.

 1. From repository root, navigate to vagrant/tournament directory.
+2. Start vagrant: # vagrant up
+3. SSH into vagrant session: # vagrant ssh
+4. Navigation to tounament directory /vagrant/tournament
-2. Project includes database file tournament.sql, tournament methods in tournament.py, and unit test file tournament_test.py
+5. Project includes database file tournament.sql, tournament methods in tournament.py, and unit test file tournament_test.py
-3. Run tests by executing the test file: # python tournament_test.py
+6. Run tests by executing the test file: # python tournament_test.py

 ## License